fsmosca/player-performance/README.md

 # Player Performance
 Calculate a player's performance rating and rating change based from the given pgn file.

+It is a command line program that takes the player name and pgn file as input.
+The games in the pgn file must have a WhiteElo and BlackElo tags.
+There are 2 sample pgn files under the pgn folder in this repository.

 ## Installation

 * Install python version >= 3.7 from [python site.](https://www.python.org/downloads/)